GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_review-checklist.md

 ### 3. **Clarity & Usability**
 - [ ] **Language**: Verify the SOP is written in clear, simple language, avoiding jargon where possible.
-- [ ] **Consistency**: Ensure terms and abbreviations are used consistently across the SOP, particularly those defined in the glossary.
+- [ ] **Consistency**: Ensure terms and abbreviations are used consistently throughout the document, as defined in the glossary, and also across the related SOPs, where appropriate.
 - [ ] **Glossary**: Check that the glossary includes all acronyms that are being used throughout the document.
 - [ ] **Examples/Diagrams**: Check for the presence of any necessary examples, diagrams, or clarifying notes to aid understanding.